Nastel/tnt4j-streams-zorka/README.md

 service as listener (client) depending on defined configuration.
 Default is `localhost:8640`.
 Most basic way to use sample is to send Http request to Zorka monitored Tomcat server.

-Sample files can be found in `samples\ZorkaConnector` directory.
+Sample files can be found in `samples/ZorkaConnector` directory.

-How to use and configure Zorka, see `samples\ZorkaConnector\readme.md`.
+How to use and configure Zorka, see `samples/ZorkaConnector/readme.md`.

 Sample stream configuration:
 ```xml